This glossary defines common terms you might encounter while using ChartMogul and our Help Center.

 The amount the price paid by the customer has been reduced, for example, as a result of applying a coupon.

 An increase in a subscriber’s MRR most often the result of upgrading an existing subscription or purchasing an additional subscription.
 Expansion can also result from a discount expiring.
 Learn about MRR Movements.

 The unique identifier for a customer imported by ChartMogul from a supported billing system or which you’ve added manually using a custom data source.
-View a customer’s external ID(s) from their profile.
+View a customer’s external ID(s) from their record.

 A connection between ChartMogul and an external system (or service) set up for the purpose of exchanging data.
 ChartMogul integrates with leading SaaS billing platforms to import subscription billing data and also allows you to export metrics for further analysis.

-A document that records the sale of products and services to a customer and used to collect payment.
+A document that records the sale of products/services to a customer and used to collect payment.
 Invoices have one or more invoice line items.
 Invoices can be open, closed, failed, or voided.
 ChartMogul uses invoice data to generate MRR movements.

 Invoice Line Item

-Defines the product or service sold to and purchased by the customer.
+Defines the product/service sold to and purchased by the customer.
 The type of each line item is either subscription (i.e., recurring) or non-recurring (one-time).
 When the type is subscription, the invoice line item includes a plan and a service period.

 The status of a non-paying individual or company who may eventually become an active subscriber, including those on a free trial.
 Leads also include those who have only made non-recurring payments and do not have any subscriptions.
+ChartMogul has four lead statuses: New Lead, Working Lead, Qualified Lead, and Unqualified Lead.
 Learn about Customer & Subscription Statuses.